 With his entertaining style, the Nightwatchman had everyone in fits of laughter as he regaled us with stories from the past and this is definitely one of the most fun things to do in Rothenburg, Germany.

-If you will only be in Rothenburg during the day, the Tourist Office also runs guided city tours at 2pm.
+TIP: If you will only be in town during the day, the Tourist Office also runs Rothenburg ob der Tauber walking tours tours at 2pm.

 Whilst the Rothenburg Castle no longer exists - it is thought that an earthquake in Switzerland destroyed the castle in 1356 - a garden now sits on the site of the Hohenstaufen imperial castle.

-The park is designed in the style of an English garden and offers one of the most spectacular views of both the Old Town and the Tauber Valley.
+The park is designed in the style of an English garden and offers some of the most spectacular views of both the Old Town and the Tauber Valley.